Ernyoke/ervin-szilagyi-static-site/src/articles/terragrunt-for-multi-region-multi-account-deployments.md

 To give a short explanation of what we have here:

 - In the `terraform` block we have to specify a path to a Terraform module.
-For example, in this case, we use the VPC module from the [terraform-aws-modules](https://github.com/terraform-aws-modules/terraform-aws-vpc) open source project.
-We don't necessarily need to rely on other people's code, we can use modules maintained by ourselves by providing a link to a remote Git repository, or we can even have it point to a local path on our drive.
+For example, in this case, we use the VPC module from the [terraform-aws-modules](https://github.com/terraform-aws-modules/terraform-aws-vpc) open source project for which we either could use the URL of the repository, or we could use the URL provided by the Terragrunt registry.
+We don't necessarily need to rely on other people's code, we can use modules maintained by ourselves by providing a link to our remote Git repository, or we can even have it point to a local path on our drive.
 - The `include` block is optional.
 It is used for "inheritance".
 By inheritance, we can think of it as if the parent configuration file is copy/pasted in the current configuration file.
 This can be useful because we can share common inputs with other environments/regions.
 Including them in the current configuration, Terragrunt will automatically provide them to the Terraform module.
 Also, we have the ability to append/override certain inputs as we wish.
 - The `locals` block essentially acts the same as Terraform `locals`.
 These are local "variables" used in the current configuration.
 We can also read locals from other configuration files with Terragrunt functions (`read_terragrunt_config`).
 - The `inputs` are values we provide to the Terraform module.
 If we use inheritance, the includes provided by the parent configuration are automatically merged with current includes, making our configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), arguably less readable, more on this later.